Student Centers Policies

 For large scale events it is recommended that organizations and departments get a quote from Reservations and Events.
 All quotes are estimates only and charges may change based on event needs.

 If circumstances arise that a meeting or event will not be taking place, please follow the prescribed cancellation policy based on the type of reservation.
 By canceling, the space will then be available for use by another group.
-By cancelling a reservation groups may still be responsible for charges related to the meeting or event.
-All cancellations should be communicated to your event manager or the Office of Reservations and Events.
+By canceling a reservation groups may still be responsible for charges related to the meeting or event.
+All cancellations should be communicated to your event manager or Student Centers.

 7.4.1 Meetings (reservations for meeting spaces) that are to be canceled should be received at least 24 business hours in advance of the scheduled meeting.